Categories

 Learn Strategy

-What is Responsible Decision Making?
+April 24, 2018 What is Responsible Decision Making?
 Responsible decision making is defined by the Collaborative for Academic, Social, and Emotional Learning (CASEL) as “the ability to make constructive choices about personal behavior and social interactions based on ethical standards, safety concerns, and social norms.”
-Essentially, all aspects of a potential decision and its consequences must be considered
+Essentially, all aspects of a potential decision and its consequences

 Learn Strategy

-What are Relationship Skills?
+February 13, 2018 What are Relationship Skills?
 Relationship skills are an important component of Social Emotional Learning.
 According to the Collaborative for Academic, Social, and Emotional Learning (CASEL), relationship skills pertain to “the ability to establish and maintain healthy and rewarding relationships with diverse individuals and groups.”
-To demonstrate appropriate relationship skills, students must learn to: Communicate clearly:
+To demonstrate appropriate relationship skills, students must learn

 Learn Strategy

-What is Mindfulness?
+January 25, 2018 What is Mindfulness?
 Mindfulness is an ancient Buddhist practice meaning, “to live fully in the present moment with intention and without judgment” (Kriyonich, 2017).
 It’s the act of paying attention to what you are doing while you are doing it (Buck, 2017) or being present in the moment.
 Why Teach Mindfulness?
-Study outcomes suggest that
+Study

 Learn Strategy

-What is Self-Management?
+December 12, 2017 What is Self-Management?
 Self-management is an essential component of social emotional learning.
 Building from the foundation of self-awareness, the Collaborative for Academic, Social, and Emotional Learning (CASEL) defines self-management as, “the ability to successfully regulate one’s emotions, thoughts, and behaviors in different situations.”
-This regulation is achieved by effectively managing stress, controlling impulses, and motivating oneself.
+This regulation is achieved by effectively managing stress, controlling impulses,

 Learn Strategy

-What is Self-Awareness?
+November 16, 2017 What is Self-Awareness?
 The first main skill associated with Social Emotional Learning is self-awareness.
 According to the Collaborative for Academic, Social, and Emotional Learning (CASEL), self-awareness is the ability to accurately recognize one’s own emotions, thoughts, and values, and how they influence behavior.
-It is the ability to accurately assess one’s strengths and limitations, with
+It is the ability to accurately assess one’s strengths

 Learn Strategy

-What is Social Emotional Learning?
+October 19, 2017 What is Social Emotional Learning?
 Social Emotional Learning (SEL) is “generally defined as the capacity to identify and manage emotions, resolve problems effectively, and establish healthy personal relationships” (Berman, 2016).
 When referring to SEL, there are five main skills included: Self-awareness Self-management Relationship skills Social awareness Responsible decision-making Why Social Emotional Skills?
-According to a

 Learn Strategy